LSWR suburban lines: Tooting and Ludgate Hill

 In 1855 the Wimbledon and Croydon Railway had opened between those places via Mitcham, and the railway was absorbed by the LB&SCR in 1858.
 At Wimbledon the line curved in from the south-east and ran to a separate station north-east of Wimbledon Bridge.
 The LSWR passenger station was south-west of the bridge, and the W&C line had a separate spur connecting to the LSWR south-west of the station.

-In 1864 the Tooting, Merton and Wimbledon (TMW) Railway got its Act for a line from Streatham Junction to Wimbledon, including two routes from Tooting to Wimbledon forming a loop, combined with the Wimbledon and Croydon Railway north-west of Merton.
+In 1864 the Tooting, Merton and Wimbledon Railway got its act of Parliament, the Tooting, Merton and Wimbledon Extension Railway Act 1864 (27 & 28 Vict. c. cccxxv) for a line from Streatham Junction to Wimbledon, including two routes from Tooting to Wimbledon forming a loop, combined with the Wimbledon and Croydon Railway north-west of Merton.

-By the TMW Extension Railway Act of 5 July 1865, the powers of the original company were taken over by the LSWR and LB&SCR jointly.
+By the Tooting, Merton, and Wimbledon Railway (South-western and Brighton) Act 1865 (28 & 29 Vict. c. cclxxiii) of 5 July 1865, the powers of the original company were taken over by the LSWR and LB&SCR jointly.
 The LB&SCR granted running powers to the LSWR to London and also Crystal Palace, and over the Merton to Wimbledon section of the W&C line.
 They also agreed running arrangements for goods traffic to Deptford Wharf.
 At this time the LC&DR opened a spur from Herne Hill to Knights Hill (later Tulse Hill); oddly, they seem to have been alarmed that the LB&SCR granted the running powers to the LSWR to pass through Knights Hill.

 The TMW lines opened to LB&SCR trains in October 1868 and to LSWR trains on 1 January 1869.
 The LSWR could now run to Ludgate Hill from Wimbledon via Tooting, Streatham and Herne Hill.

 On the line from Streatham Junction, the stations were Tooting Junction, in the nook of the junction, followed by Haydons Lane (renamed Haydons Road on 1 October 1889).

 The TMW station at Wimbledon was north-east of Wimbledon Bridge, while the LSWR main line station was south-west of it.
 The earlier spur from the W&C line to the LSWR was now unnecessary (as the TMW made its own connections) and was abandoned.

 On the southern arm of the route from Tooting Junction to Wimbledon, the intermediate Morden station was 'Merton Abbey', followed by a station Lower Merton at the point of convergence with the Wimbledon and Croydon line.
 At first the platforms were only on the Tooting line.
 The TMW line was double track, but the W&C line was single at the time, being doubled between Lower Merton and Wimbledon in 1868.
 A platform on the Croydon line was provided from 1 November 1870, and the station name was changed to Merton Park on 1 September 1887.